Ginger and Scallion Stir-Fried Chicken

 Ingredients

-• 40 g of ginger thinly sliced
+• 40 g ginger thinly sliced

 • 4 cloves garlic minced

-• 0.5 onion Cut into quarters
+• 0.5 onion cut into wedges

 Marinade